 It took only two years for the English colony to disrupt Powhatan's world so much that he moved his capital, or "seat."
 He abandoned Werowocomoco in 1609 and moved his capital to Orapakes, to get further away from the English colonists.

 Recent archeological investigations have documented that site 44GL32 is the location of Werowocomoco at Purtan Bay, between Leigh Creek and Bland Creek.
-The site could date to the 13th Century - so there was 400 years of settlement at that site, before the English arrived.6
+The site could date to the 13th Century - so there was 400 years of settlement at that site, before Powhatan was born or the English arrived.6

-In addition to the artifacts from a standard town, Werowocomoco appears to have been designed as a special, sacred place.
+In addition to the artifacts expected from excavation of a standard Native American town, archeologists have discovered other evidence that Werowocomoco was designed as a special, sacred place.
 Ditches, an unusual feature in Algonquian towns, separated the sacred site from the "normal" town.
 As described in the nomination of Werowocomoco to National Register of Historic Places:7

 - Archaeological excavations began in 2003 and have continued to the present.
 A combination of exploratory test units and block excavations have documented intact Late Woodland/Contact period deposits virtually throughout the 45 acres nominated...
 As expected, and typical of Powhatan villages, intensive occupation is found along the waterfront at Purtan Bay.
 Here have been documented literally hundreds of postholes from former structures in addition to other cultural features as well as well preserved faunal and botanical remains...
 It also is here that one finds the highest density and diversity of Native American artifacts on the site, with the Late Woodland/Contact period date being confirmed by the presence of shell tempered fabric impressed, simple stamped, and plain ceramic shards as well as triangular projectile points...